Learning the French days of the week can be trickier than you’d think.

 Take, for instance, your planner.
 If you’re still using a paper planner, you can easily buy one in French instead of in English.
 You can occasionally find planners in office supply stores that have the days of the week in French, English and Spanish, but if you want one that’s just in French, you’ll have to go a bit further.

-If you can’t make it to Europe to buy one, you can order one online: This site allows you not only to choose the language of your planner but also allows you to design it the way that you’d like it.
+If you can’t make it to Europe to buy one, you can order one online: Personal Planner allows you not only to choose the language of your planner but also allows you to design it the way that you’d like it.

 If you’ve switched to the web for your planning needs, it’s even easier: Just switch out your Google calendar for the French Google agenda by switching the language in your calendar settings.